While you can control your entire HomeKit setup from an El Gato Stream Deck, the solution is far from obvious. Here's what you need to do.

 - Click the plus sign to start a new one

-- Name it something like Office Light, or Kitchen Light On
+- Name it something like Office Light On, or Kitchen Light Off

 - In the Search for apps and actions box, type Home